worthingtonse/Scopeofwork/Whitepaper.md

 RAIDAX allows users to store data on the RAIDA.
 They are able to create folders and upload and download files in a supersecure, quantum safe manner.

-Auditing ( Optional surveillance of authentications, performance and number of tokens)
+## Auditing ( Optional surveillance of authentications, performance and number of tokens)
+The Treasurer's workstation includes software that allows administrators to us AI to learn information that would be helpful for marketing decisions, performance issues and crime detection.

+# User Software
+RAIDAX comes with opensource desktop, server and web software to make it easy to customize your user's experience.

+Software includes:
+* Desktop software for Windows, Linux and Mac
+* Web based software that can be used by any device including mobile devices.
+* SMS software to manage Tokens using cell phones without users needing to install softwared.
+* Perfect Core.
+Server and client CLI/REST API service that allows any program to quickly connect to the RAIDAX.

+Software is always evolving and customizations can be done within your organization or contracted via RaidaTech.